 - UI states that vary by platform or screen size.

-Eventually, fewer bugs in production and fewer tickets coming back.
+Eventually, fewer bugs in production and fewer tickets coming back — one of the clearest benefits of AI-powered QA in action.

 Scales with the app